The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for dynamics

-\begin{description} \item[\underline{\ax{Ax\forall \inecoll}}] Every potential inelastic collision can be realized.
-That is, for every inertial observer, every coordinate point and every two inertial particles $a$ and $b$, if the sum of their relativistic masses is nonzero and their speeds are finite, there are inertial particles $a'$ and $b'$ such that they collide inelastically at the given coordinate point and the relativistic masses and velocities of $a'$ and $b'$ coincide with those of $a$ and $b$, respectively (see Fig.\ref{inec3} and Fig.\ref{d12}):
+\begin{description} \item[\underline{\ax{Ax\forall \inecoll}}] For every inertial observer, every coordinate point and every two inertial particles $a$ and $b$, if the sum of their relativistic masses is nonzero and their speeds are finite, there are inertial particles $a'$ and $b'$ such that they collide inelastically at the given coordinate point and the relativistic masses and velocities of $a'$ and $b'$ coincide with those of $a$ and $b$, respectively (see Fig.\ref{inec3} and Fig.\ref{d12}):

 \end{description}

 We assume that relativistic masses of slower than light inertial particles depend only on their speeds.